 Generally speaking for other provinces, the recovery of inputs is done fully as well as the GST in Québec.

 Advataxes is not asking your employees to select tax codes but simply to select a transaction date, an expense category and the province.
-The accounting posting is done automatically.
+The accounting posting is done automatically subject to adjustments.
+This prove to be a very efficient way to proceed as the difference between taxes claimed and taxes that should have been claimed is about 1%.
+For further details see our page dealing with our tax management surveys.

 Organisations that are small and medium businesses for GST and/or QST purposes are governed by a different set of rules from large businesses.
 These organizations are not covered by the recapture of input tax credits under the GST regime or by the restricted input under the QST regime.
 The setting functionalities have integrated this GST/HST and QST specificity for you to choose from.